felipefss/concertraker/README.md

 This project is meant as a learning experience and showcase React/mobile skills.
 But if I was to continue developing the project (which may still happen eventually, because it has been fun), I was thinking of adding the following:

+- Add OAuth sign-in features for Google, Facebook and twitter providers
 - Add a friend list
   - Ability to look up friends by name/email and see their concert list
   - Add a friend's concert to my own concert list